 Employees want to do a good job and can benefit from knowing about initiatives that may impact their job and responsibilities.

 Sometimes church leaders control who has access to certain information because it makes them feel more important for knowing something that other people do not.

 This hoarding of information can create workplace problems, particularly if employees are not given the pertinent information needed to do their job.

 There is a sensitive balance between sharing enough information to help an employee move forward and share confidential information that may not be necessary or applicable.

 Sometimes leaders delay sharing information because it is difficult or uncomfortable to talk about.

-Employees who feel like they are part of the problem solving process feel valued, engaged and can often help identify ways to cut costs or improve operational efficiencies.
+Employees who feel like they are part of the problem-solving process feel valued, engaged and often help identify ways to cut costs or improve operational efficiencies.

 4. Poor Communication Process

 It is important to establish a predictable process for sharing information.

 Employees should know what information is shared when to expect information to be shared, and who the communicator of information will be.